The 20-acre permaculture site is roughly half wooded with garden spaces carved out and half is rich bottom land.

 BZ adopted the name Bezaleel Israel when he joined the Love Family commune more than 50 years ago.
 A regular at Rainbow Gatherings, Barter Fairs and Healing Gatherings over many years, BZ is an original and truly a "Jack of All Trades."
 All he wants in life is to help young people to learn how to survive in these times when our survival is at risk.
 Creating the Eco-village here is a big part of that.

-It’s a small village right now, but we are linked with a growing network in our local region including the Inland Northwest Permaculture Guild, the Northeast Washington Permaculture Guild, the Huckleberry Range Community Collective, Uhuru, Friends of the Trees Society, the Permaculture Conservation Trust, our volunteers, our customers and others.
+It’s a small village right now, but we are linked with a growing network in our local region including the Inland Northwest Permaculture Guild, the Northeast Washington Permaculture Guild, the Huckleberry Range Community Collective, Uhuru, Friends of the Trees Society, the Permaculture Conservation Trust, our volunteers, our customers and our friends.